Mental Health Therapy in Arkansas

 In Person

-Julie Wilson is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Daniel Thomas is a mental health professional, providing both online and in-person sessions.
 Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Julie has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, People with Immunological Disorders, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, Single Mothers, and Transgender People.
-They also have experience working with Other Spiritual or Religious Affiliations clients and provide faith-sensitive care while welcoming people of all backgrounds.
-Julie is in-network with insurance providers including Aetna, Ambetter, and BlueCross BlueShield.
-They accept Cash, Check, and Discover.
+Daniel has experience working with Gay People, Lesbians, Single Mothers, and Transgender People.
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+They accept Cash and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Arkansas